jonbobcar/docs/docs/semi-assembly/wiring/index.md

 33. Tuck any excess cabling underneath the motherboard.
 Your machine should look like the image below.
   ![](images/wired-overview.JPG)

-34. Attach the strain relief print into the bottom of the bottom rail in the left leg assembly.
+34. Use two M5x10mm screws and two T-slot nuts to attach the strain relief print into the bottom of the bottom rail in the left leg assembly.
   ![](images/mount-strain.JPG)

 35. Fit the cover back onto the motherboard by rotating it underneath the pneumatic tubing, and pressing down around the stepper driver pins and heatsinks.
-Remount using the hardware it was originally mounted with.
+Remount using the original two M3x30mm screws and the two plastic spacers.
   ![](images/mount-cover-1.JPG)
   ![](images/mount-cover-2.JPG)
   ![](images/mount-cover-3.JPG)